h12w/gspec/DESIGN.md

 where the RootFunc is defined as:

-    type RootFunc func(g *G)
+    type RootFunc func(g G)

-and variable g of type G contains all the variables needed to control which test case to run, and the scheduler makes sure each test case run once concurrently (or sequentially).
+and variable g contains all the variables needed to control which test case to run, and the scheduler makes sure each test case run once concurrently (sequentially).

+RESTRICTION:
-RESTRICTION: To support concurency, there must be one context variable of type G per goroutine.
+* To support concurency, there must be one context variable of type G per goroutine.
 So the Group method cannot be simply defined as a global function, and a top-level function of type RootFunc is mandatary for writing tests.
-GSpec has to exchange some simplicty for concurency.
-(This could be compensated by defining aliases for the Group method).
+  GSpec has to exchange some simplicty for concurency (This could be compensated by defining aliases for the Group method).
+* For loop should not be defined in any places excpet the closure of leaf node.

 ###Test Gathering
 "go test" gathers test functions with specific function/file naming conventions.